agentmorris/usgs-geese/README.md

 ### Training

 * The code should require no modification to try YOLOv8 rather than YOLOv5.
 We'll have to switch to 640x640 (rather than 1280x1280) patches, but I expect YOLOv8 to be a little better.
-This is a good project for the community to try, once we release the data.

-* YOLOv8 aside, I'm a little suspicious that we would have actually preferred an earlier YOLOv5 checkpoint.
-I did not store all checkpoints during training, and I think the last N epochs were optimizing for a loss that doesn't quite fit our scenario, at the cost of counting accuracy.
-So, consider re-training and storing all checkpoints, then see which performs best for counting.
-High risk of overfitting here, we'll have to think through that a little.
-Better to test counting on 2022 data if we can, rather than val data.

 ### Inference